Skip to main content

 Prepare your custom type definition

-This example creates a custom definition for the Person node type defined in the example JSON file.
-It specifies that the Person node type should display with a user icon and red color.The custom type definition is a JSON object with the following structure:
+This example creates custom definitions for the Manager and Employee node types defined in the example JSON file.
+It specifies that Manager nodes should display with a briefcase icon in blue, and Employee nodes should display with a user icon in green.The custom type definition is a JSON object with the following structure:

 {